-This proposed new landfill is permitted through a special purpose vehicle (Silver Crest).
-The has donated the permit and the land to the GTM subject to the GTM demonstrating the technical capacity to operate and maintain the landfill to minimum requirements.
+This is the proposed new landfill that is permitted through a special purpose vehicle (Silver Crest) by Anglo Coal.
+The intention of Anglo Coal is to donate the permit and the land to the GTLM subject to the GTLM demonstrating the technical capacity to operate and maintain the landfill to minimum requirements.